rticommunity/rticonnextdds-connector-py/docs/data.rst

 Accessing unions
 ^^^^^^^^^^^^^^^^

-In an Output the union member is automatically selected when you set it:
+In an Output, the union member is automatically selected when you set it:

 .. testcode::